 Data analysis: SPSS, Python, behaviour coding (manual video analysis & coding frameworks)

-Two UX researchers, one developer, two psycologists
+Two UX researchers, one developer, two psychologists

-Feb - May 2018 (4 monthes)
+Feb - May 2018 (4 months)

 Photos from Julia Kuosmanen